 “The Anne Frank Exhibition explores the past in order to heal, reconcile and build the future.
 I think we will all agree that it is not the most pleasant thing to revive bitter memories, to invoke the pain and suffering of the past.

 “But, like the people of the Netherlands and others in Europe who experienced the harsh realities of Nazism and fascism, like the people in the developing world who lived under the brutality of colonialism, we, in South Africa know too well that we cannot move forward with confidence if we ignore the past.”

 How ironic that the man who uttered those words did not even think that Leninism was worse than Nazism or Fascism.
 Mandela was even trained by the Israeli Mossad!

 In any event, there is now an Anne Frank Exhibition in South Africa, but there is not a single exhibition for millions upon millions of innocent people who suffered under Lenin and Stalin—not even in America, the land of “democracy” and “freedom.”

 Beyoncé and Jay Z have even all the way to Amsterdam to visit the Anne Frank House, but they never asked the most damning question ever: whatever happened to other people who suffered under the Bolshevik Regime?
 Do they deserve our sympathy?

 Are these people being fair?
 Are we really being careful with the historical account?
-One cogent observer by the name of Marc C. Digiuseppe has recently sent me his great assessment on the some of the problems facing the political and historical world which states in part:
+One cogent observer by the name of Marc C. Digiuseppe has recently sent me his great assessment on some of the problems facing the political and historical world which states in part:

-“The German people were maligned and abused by the Western Oligarchs in World War I. The Oligarchs cleverly navigated a diplomacy that played upon Germanic Traditions—abstract notions of pride and honor—a rule of the clan that had endured for thousands of years…
+“The German people were maligned and abused by the Western Oligarchs in World War I. The Oligarchs cleverly navigated diplomacy that played upon Germanic Traditions—abstract notions of pride and honor—a rule of the clan that had endured for thousands of years…

 “This entire process was then repeated upon the German people at the end of World War II.”